 Browser-based Java editors are not compatible with the Finch.
 You can use any offline Java editor with the Finch.
 If you don’t have a favorite, we suggest trying Eclipse.

-Insert a micro:bit into the Finch.
+To use your Finch wirelessly, you will need to put the micro:bit into Bluetooth Mode.
 Connect the micro:bit to the computer with the USB cable.

-The micro:bit will begin flashing three letters on its LED screen.
-At this point, you can unplug the USB cable from the micro:bit.
-You won’t need it because you will be using bluetooth to connect to the Finch Robot.
+You can now unplug the USB cable from the micro:bit.
+You won’t need the cable any longer because you will be using Bluetooth to connect to the Finch Robot.

 When you turn on your Finch the color of the tail LEDs will indicate the battery charge level.

-- Two yellow lights: You have about 2 hours of charge left on your Finch.
+– If tail LEDs are YELLOW this means you have about 2 hours of charge left on your Finch.

 The Finch has a rechargeable battery located inside.
 To charge the Finch, plug the micro USB into the charging slot beneath the Finch’s tail.
 Plug the other end of the cord into a USB charging port.